martindale/kad/README.md

 });
 ```

-Kad does not make assumption about how your nodes will store their data, instead
+Kad does not make assumptions about how your nodes will store their data,
-relying on your to implement a storage adapter of your choice.
+instead relying on your to implement a storage adapter of your choice.
+This is

-This is as simple as providing a `get()` and `set()` method.
-Example:
+as simple as providing a `get()` and `set()` method.

 ```js
 function FakeStorage() {